COVID-19 – Key issues Employers need to consider

 Employers must also take out an accident insurance policy with WorkCover Queensland where they are having employees working from home.

-The Government, through the ATO, will provide eligible employers a fortnightly payment of $1,500 per eligible employee from 30 March 2020, for a maximum period of 6 months.
+The Government, through the ATO, will provide eligible employers with a fortnightly payment to eligible employees between 4 January 2021 to 28 March 2021 as follows:

 Temporary changes to most Awards